 Pollinator Advocacy

-This effort directly supports the Town’s commitment to the natural environment, specifically pollinators, by providing habitat and food sources.
-The hives will be maintained by the Town's partners at Bee Downtown.
+The hives are maintained by the Town's partners at Bee Downtown.
 This is a joint effort between the Morrisville Fire/Rescue Department and the Sustainability program to help spread awareness of the importance of bees and other pollinators to our environment and food sources.

 To learn more about the importance of bees or about Bee Downtown itself, click here.
+Interested in beekeeping?
+Check out NC State's list of resources and guides.

 Mayors Monarch Pledge